 What is VantageScore 3.0?

-It all started in 2006, when the three major consumer credit reporting bureaus — Experian, TransUnion and Equifax — teamed up to create the first iteration of the VantageScore® credit scoring model.
+VantageScore® was established when the three major consumer credit reporting bureaus — Experian, TransUnion and Equifax — teamed up to create a credit scoring model of their own in 2006.

-The fourth and latest version of the VantageScore® model, VantageScore 4.0, debuted in 2017, but many lenders continue to rely on VantageScore 3.0.
+Keep in mind that VantageScore offers multiple models with different factors being weighed differently for each.
+The latest version of the VantageScore® model is VantageScore 5.0, but many lenders continue to rely on VantageScore 3.0.

 Credit factorVantageScore 3.0VantageScore 4.0FICO® Score 8FICO® Score 9